TrogloGeek/prestashop-tggatos-module/README.md

-# TggAtos Module for Prestashop 1.5 and Prestashop 1.6
+# TggAtos Module *BETA VERSION* for Prestashop 1.7
 ## ATOS SIPS 600 payment gateway

+If you are looking for PrestaShop 1.4, 1.5 and 1.6 please see 4.x module versions

 ###### This module helped you earning money ?
 Please contribute back